cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 ## Overview

 This is a short report for the latest Babuk ransomware sample.
-This sample is marked as version 3 based on the run-once mutex string used.
+This sample is marked as version 3 based on the run-once mutex string.

 For this new version, the malware author keeps most of the old functionalities the same except for the encryption scheme and the multithreading approach.

 Since I have covered Babuk old sample [here](http://chuongdong.com/reverse%20engineering/2021/01/03/BabukRansomware/), I will only discuss the new changes in this report.

-For encryption, Babuk still uses ChaCha8 encryption, but the Elliptic-curve Diffie–Hellman (ECDH) key generation and exchange algorithm is changed from **NIST K-571** to [Curve25519](https://en.wikipedia.org/wiki/Curve25519), one of the faster ECDH curves.
+For encryption, Babuk still uses ChaCha8 encryption, but the Elliptic-curve Diffie–Hellman (ECDH) key generation and exchange algorithm is changed from **NIST K-571** to [Curve25519](https://en.wikipedia.org/wiki/Curve25519), one of the fastest ECDH curves.

 ## IOCS